 The Hong Kong University Press Editorial Board comprises leading scholars from the University of Hong Kong whose expertise broadly reflects the core publishing areas of the Press.
 The Board oversees the peer review process and serves to uphold the Press’s mission to disseminate high quality scholarship to a global academic audience, as well as works that advance learning among Hong Kong’s professionals and students.

-John Carroll is Professor of History and Associate Dean (Global) in the Faculty of Arts at the University of Hong Kong, where he teaches courses on Hong Kong history, British imperial history, museums and history, and tourism and history.
+John Carroll is Professor of History at the Faculty of Arts at the University of Hong Kong, where he teaches courses on Hong Kong history, British imperial history, museums and history, and tourism and history.
 He is the author of landmark works on local Hong Kong history and colonial history.
 He has published articles on Hong Kong history and society in major journals in Asian studies and Chinese history.
 His research interests include the history of Hong Kong and encounters between China and the West, including the Canton trade period.
 He is currently conducting research for a book on promoting tourism in colonial Hong Kong.
 His books with Hong Kong University Press include A Concise History of Hong Kong, Edge of Empires: Chinese Elites and British Colonials in Hong Kong, its Chinese translation 帝國夾縫中的香港, and Hong Kong in the Cold War (co-edited with Priscilla Roberts).

 Chris Hutton is Chair Professor of the School of English at the University of Hong Kong.
 His research focuses on political issues in language and linguistics in a wide variety of geographical and sociopolitical contexts, including historical studies of linguistics based in Europe and East Asia.
 At present he is investigating the links between linguistic theory and race theory, and the history of race theory.
 In addition to this interest in the history and politics of Western linguistics, he is pursuing various projects at the intersection of linguistics, law and intellectual history.